keithwill/TrieHard/README.md

 ### Nuget Package [PrefixLookup](https://camo.githubusercontent.com/887adb22225c0f98b23fecc0aca4b12ae232332941c37fc0615ab57d4dc03ade/68747470733a2f2f696d672e736869656c64732e696f2f6e756765742f762f5072656669784c6f6f6b7570)

 Also included is a project for building a Nuget package.
-Currently this utilizes a wrapper around the CompactTrie implementation.
+Currently this utilizes a wrapper around the FlatTrie implementation.
 This package should be considered experimental at this time and plans are to target the most recent LTS of .NET

 ## Benchmarks